goGPS-Project/goGPS_MATLAB/README.txt

      format through NTRIP protocol (at least '1002' or '1004' messages)

-   NOTE 1: plotting on Google Earth requires it to be installed;
+   NOTE: plotting on Google Earth requires it to be installed;
          if plotting error ellipses on Google Earth produces odd output on Windows, please switch Google Earth rendering engine to DirectX.

-   NOTE 2: if you experience problems using the graphical user
-           interface under UNIX systems (Linux or Mac), please try disabling the UNIX GUI (comment lines 70 and 75-80 in goGPS.m), leaving only the WINDOWS GUI enabled.
-           GUIs can be modified using the MATLAB GUIDE tool.